okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 There are many different ways to make data available to others.
 The most natural in the Internet age is online publication.
 There are many variations to this model.
-At its most basic, agencies make their data available via their websites and a central catalogue directs visitors to the appropriate source.
+At its most basic, agencies make their data available via their websites and a central catalog directs visitors to the appropriate source.
 However, there are alternatives.

 When :term:`connectivity` is limited or the size of the data extremely